 UI/UX designer – This is where the big money starts.
 A UI designer on average earns around $60k online, whereas a User Experience designer would expect an average wage of closer to $70k.

-What Skills Are Companies Looking For Online Design Employees Looking For?
+What Skills Are Companies Looking For in Digital Nomad Design Employees?

 Below we’ve tried to define three major groups and the skills that employers look for for these roles.
 If you don’t have all of these skills, don’t fret because there are many many places online where you can learn them.
 First though, you need to know which skills are valued.